 Our rail lines, roads, and bridges are in a state of disrepair and need to be updated to maintain economic growth.
 To do this we must invest in infrastructure to keep Washington moving.
 The exit between 410 and 167 is failing, 167 isn't supposed to be finished for years, the extra lane they added to 167 stops around the King County line and makes miles of back-ups south into the 25th LD every day.
 Fifty percent of the workers who live in Pierce County work outside our county and congestion is continuing to get worse.
 As Washington continues to grow we need more rapid transit during all hours of the day to enable public transportation options that work for residents.

 Affordable and accessible health care is incredibly important to all Washingtonians.
 No one should have to make the choice between feeding their families and taking their child to the doctor.
 No one should have to tell their child they can’t get care because they aren’t deemed “valuable enough” to receive care.
 All residents should have access to affordable care.
 I support a move to a single-payer systems/ Medicare/ Healthcare for all.
-It is likely that we can to see about healthcare or all and ways to finance without raising current taxes, and still saving money for the individual/ state/ and businesses.
-Everyone having coverage saves money as people can go to their doctors early on before the condition becomes more serious and results in a visit to the emergency room.
+Research has shown that the Affordable Care Act has saved our country approximately $2.3 trillion on overall health care costs.
+States which have expanded Medicare eligibility have experienced a cost savings in their healthcare budget.
+Everyone having coverage saves money as people can go to their doctors early on before the condition becomes more serious and results in a more costly visit to the emergency room.
 We have the ability to make sure all residents are covered, we just need legislators to have the will to see it through.

 The state government can influence the growth of living wage jobs by targeting public investments that boost the economy in areas such as: fully funding education (boosts the quality of the workforce and growth of small businesses), invest in infrastructure (creates jobs, decreases travel time, increases economic growth), target investment where the most job creation takes place (small business and start-ups), and tie tax breaks to job retention and growth.